Kathleen Unger

-Kathleen Unger is an American attorney and the founder, president, and chairman of VoteRiders, a non-partisan, 501(c)(3) nonprofit organization dedicated to providing voter ID education and assistance to all eligible voters who are in need.
+Kathleen Unger is an American attorney who serves as the founder, president and chair of VoteRiders, a nonprofit organization specializing in voter education and assistance in obtaining voter identification.
 Ms. magazine described her as "one of the leading experts and legal minds when it comes to election protection".

-Unger is of counsel to the law firm of Freeman, Freeman & Smiley LLP.
-She was selected for inclusion in the 2016, 2017, 2018, 2019, 2020, 2021, 2022, and 2023 editions of The Best Lawyers in America.

-Unger served as president (for two years) and board member (for ten years) of the Scott Newman Foundation and Center alongside its Chairman, Paul Newman.
-Unger served as CEO of the Starbright Foundation (now part of Starlight Children's Foundation), whose Chairman was Steven Spielberg.
+From 2010 to 2023, Unger was of counsel to the law firm of Freeman Freeman & Smiley LLP.
+Unger served as president (for two years) and board member (for ten years) of the Scott Newman Foundation and Center alongside its chairman, Paul Newman.
+She was also CEO of the Starbright Foundation, chaired by Steven Spielberg.

 Background

 Unger was born in Los Angeles and graduated from Beverly Hills High School.
 She received her Bachelor of Science degree from Boston University and her JD from the San Fernando Valley College of Law where she was named to Law Review and graduated second in her class.
 Unger received her MBA from the UCLA Anderson School of Management.
 She is also certified as a Mediator by the Harvard Negotiation Insight Initiative at Harvard Law School.

 Unger is part of a family with deep ties in the entertainment industry.
 She is married to entertainment industry executive recruiter Stephen A. Unger, is the daughter-in-law of film producer Oliver A. Unger, is the sister-in-law of film producer Anthony B. Unger and is the aunt of talent manager and producer David A. Unger.